joaodaher/joaodaher/README.md

 - [LinkedIn](https://www.linkedin.com/in/joaodaher/)

 ⚡️ **Fun facts**
-- I like to design in my free time.
+- I like to design in my free time 👨🏻‍🎨.
-- I teched for 3+ years low-income and senior citizens how to use a computer.
+- I teached for 3+ years low-income and senior citizens how to use a computer 👴🏼.
-- I love The Office / US so much my dog is named Michael Scott.
+- I love The Office/US so much my dog is named Michael Scott ☕️.
 - I know how to skin a ram/sheep 🐑.